Deltares/hydromt_delwaq/docs/api/api_index.rst

 API reference
 =============

-This page provides an auto-generated summary of the hydroMT's plugin API for plugin model.
+This page provides an auto-generated summary of the hydroMT's plugin API for DELWAQ.
 For more details and examples, refer to the relevant chapters in the main part of the documentation.

 .. toctree::